darrellodonnell/sovrin-controlled-docs/SQC/sovrin-steward-business-policies.md

 //TODO/TK: get current onboarding process doc.

+## Steward Reporting

+The following attributes will be reported by the Steward and kept up to date.
+Any substantive change must be reported within __TK (30 days) __.

+* Underlying Hosting Structure
+* network bandwidth
+* Jurisdiction controlling data centre
+* ...
+TK
+*

 ## Sovrin Steward Disqualification and Remediation Policy

-A Steward will be removed from the Active Steward list when any of the following have occured:
+A Steward will be removed from the Active Steward list when any of the following have occurred:
+`//TODO: FLESH OUT THIS LIST - it is merely a placeholder - TGB?
+SQC?`

 * their Node(s) have failed to achieve 98% availability.
 * an Intrusion has been reported.
 * ...